raziel-carvajal/WebGC/test/multi-protocols-test/README.md

 is one folder per peer containing an output file called ```log```.
 The log file contains the different neighboors that Vicinity found on each iteration.

+In the file ```peerjs-gossip/test/multi-protocols-test/multi-protocol.html``` you can find an instance of the Coordinator object which orchestrate the protocols for having the clustering example.

 > **NOTE:** During the execution of the script do not close any window of Chrome, because each window represents a peer.